Application Architecture

 Deployment

-Database registration is performed by editing files in an OS directory that has been volume mounted to the API and SQL Query containers.
+Database registration is performed by editing configuration files in an OS directory volume-mounted to the containers.